Baverne/comfyUI-TiledWan/README.md

 Provide a video, a mask, a prompt and a ref image.
 The workflow computes itself how it should tile and process the video and it stitches everything back before saving the final output.

-The workflow has been thought to provide an output to be recomposited.
+Workflow output is meant to be recomposited.
 It can provide a good workbase for VFX-artists but is far from satisfying out of the box for most standards.

 <table>
 <tr>